Youth justice system - attending court

 - emotional and mental health

 - education, training and employment

 - housing and/or substance misuse.

-The assessment will also identify what the YOS will require of the young person.
-For instance, how often the young person will need to be seen by the YOS?
+The assessment will also identify what the YJS will require of the young person.
+For instance, how often the young person will need to be seen by the YJS?